lakshay-jainn/lakshay-jainn/README.md

 - Data preprocessing, visualization, and model evaluation
 - Libraries: **NumPy, Pandas, Matplotlib, Scikit-learn, TensorFlow**
 - Foundations in NLP and LLMs
+- Strong understanding of **statistics and probability**, including key terms and their practical applications

 **Tools & Platforms:**
 - VSCode, Git & GitHub